k4sth4/Malicious-HTA-File/README.md

 </html>
 ```

-save the file and browse to this file in explorer and double-click it to run.If calculater pops up it means code get executed.We can now replace the calc to payload to get shell of target machine.
+Save the file and browse to this file in explorer and double-click it to run.If calculater pops up it means code get executed.We can now replace the calc to payload to get shell.

 ### ALTERNATE
 ### Using msfvenom